Serbs of Croatia: Croatian War of Independence

-Recent history
+Contemporary period

 Tension and violence between Serbs and Croats has reduced since 2000 and has remained low to this day, however, significant problems remain.
 The main issue is thought to be due to high-level official and social discrimination against the Serbs.
-In 2005, the Republic of Croatia ratified a bilateral agreement with Serbia and Montenegro on the protection of the Serbian and Montenegrin minority in Croatia and the Croatian national minority in Serbia and Montenegro.
+In 2005, Croatia ratified a bilateral agreement with Serbia and Montenegro on the protection of the Serb and Montenegrin minority in Croatia and the Croatian ethnic minority in Serbia and Montenegro.
 Some Croats, including politicians, continue to deny and minimise the magnitude of the genocide perpetrated against Serbs in the Independent State of Croatia.

 At the highest levels of the Croatian government, new laws are continuously introduced to combat this discrimination, demonstrating an effort on the part of the government.
 For example, lengthy and in some cases unfair proceedings, particularly in lower-level courts, remain a major problem for Serbian returnees pursuing their rights in court.
 In addition, Serbs continue to be discriminated against in access to employment and in realizing other economic and social rights.
 Also some cases of violence and harassment against Croatian Serbs continue to be reported.

 The property laws allegedly favour Bosnian Croats refugees who took residence in houses that were left unoccupied and unguarded by Serbs after Operation Storm.
-Amnesty International's 2005 report considers one of the greatest obstacles to the return of thousands of Croatian Serbs has been the failure of the Croatian authorities to provide adequate housing solutions to Croatian Serbs who were stripped of their occupancy rights, including where possible by reinstating occupancy rights to those who had been affected by their discriminatory termination.
+The Amnesty International's 2005 report considers one of the greatest obstacles to the return of thousands of Croatian Serbs has been the failure of the Croatian authorities to provide adequate housing solutions to Croatian Serbs who were stripped of their occupancy rights, including where possible by reinstating occupancy rights to those who had been affected by their discriminatory termination.